 While North Carolina is appearing near the top of an increasing number of noteworthy business climate rankings, we cannot be complacent as other states are constantly working to be more competitive.
-North Carolina must continually strive to position its business climate more competitively in order to attract new investment and create and retain more good jobs for North Carolinians.
+North Carolina must continually strive to position its business climate more competitively in order to foster an entrepreneurial climate, attract new investment, and create and retain more jobs for North Carolinians.

 Infrastructure and Growth Leadership